sophiagracelydia/SSB/README.md

 15. Tell me how can you attack the Indian navy website?
 Or what is the process behind it?
 16. How many kilobytes is 1 byte in computer?
 17. Explain your final year project?
 What is the mechanism behind it?
+18. War between russia & Ukraine.
+Prime minister of Russia and Ukraine?
+19. Explain the Kargil war?
+What was the main purpose of that war and what was Indian navy part in that?